How Cold Fronts Affect Your Fishing

 What Happens During Cold Fronts

 Barometric pressure spikes as high pressure systems move in behind fronts.
-This pressure increase affects fish physiology.
-Their swim bladders expand, creating discomfort that reduces activity levels.
+This pressure increase affects fish physiology—their swim bladders expand, creating discomfort that reduces activity levels.
+Fish feel lousy, basically.

 Skies clear dramatically behind fronts.
-Bright sunshine penetrates deeper into the water column.
+That’s what makes post-frontal conditions endearing to us photographers but frustrating to us anglers—bright sunshine penetrates deeper into the water column.
 Fish that thrived in overcast conditions seek shade and deeper cover.

 How Fish Respond